integritee-network/IntegriteeWiki/for-developers/offchain-worker-sdk.md

 ## What is an offchain worker?

 A TEE offchain worker is used to execute operations in a trusted manner.
 A client submits these operations to a substrate 'parentchain', which can be either a parachain or a solochain.
+Usually, this will be the Integritee Parachain.
 The operations are opaque to the parentchain because they are encrypted.
 Only the client and the TEE can see the operation's content.

 Sending an encrypted operation to the parentchain, which is then picked up and executed by a TEE offchain worker, is called 'indirect invocation'.
 An offchain-worker only supports indirect invocation and 'getters'.
 In order to encrypt the operation, a client can query the offchain worker directly (with a 'getter') for the 'shielding key', which is an RSA 3072 public key.

 Multiple offchain workers running in parallel share only the shielding key, but nothing else.
 They arrive at the same state independently by executing all the operations found on the parentchain, which guarantees ordering of operations.

-### What is the difference between an offchain worker and a worker with sidechain?
+### What is the difference between an offchain worker and a sidechain validateer?

 An offchain-worker supports only 'indirect invocation', which means it executes only operations that are submitted to the parentchain (encrypted, in an extrinsic).
 As a result, the operation throughput is limited by the block production cycle on a parentchain.
-'Direct invocation', available in a worker with sidechain, allows a client to send operations directly to a worker, allowing for much higher operation throughput.
+'Direct invocation', available in a sidechain validateer, allows a client to send operations directly to a worker, allowing for much higher operation throughput.
 This is possible, because the sidechain allows sharing and synchronizing state between workers, without having to rely on the parentchain.

 **Note:** More information on the difference between direct and indirect invocation can be found in [this](https://book.integritee.network/design.html) section of the Integritee book.